Skip to content

 Protocol upgradability

-It is inevitable that the current version of the Polygon zkEVM will go through updates and some upgrades, as it gets tested by both the community of Polygon developers and the internal team.
+It is inevitable for the current version of the Polygon zkEVM to go through updates and some upgrades, as it gets tested by both the community of Polygon developers and the internal team.

 For this reason, and as an effort towards incentivising developers to battle-test the Polygon zkEVM, bug-bounties have been made available.